The Hochschild homology and cohomology of A(1): Running the HH-May and abelianizing spectral sequences.

 \begin{prop} In the abelianizing and the HH-May spectral sequences, all $d_r$ differentials are zero, for all $r>2$. \end{prop} \begin{proof} We simply check that there can no nonzero $d_r$ differentials, for $r>2$, on the multiplicative generators $x_{10},x_6,h_{10},h_{11},z,w_4,w_5,w_{9},b$ of the $E_3$-term of the abelianizing, equivalently (starting with $E_3$), the HH-May spectral sequence.
-In the proof of Proposition~\ref{d2 differential computation}, we showed that $x_{10}, h_{10},h_{11},$ and $x_6$ all do not support differentials of any length whatsoever.
-The remaining classes are all incapable of supporting nonzero $d_r$ differentials, for $r>2$, for degree reasons: there are no classes in the correct tridegree for any of these classes to hit by a $d_r$ differential, if $r>2$. \end{proof}
+In the proof of Proposition~\ref{d2 differential computation}, we saw that $x_{10}, h_{10},h_{11},$ and $x_6$ all do not support nonzero differentials of any length whatsoever: the first three by a cocycle-level calculation, and the last simply for degree reasons.
+The remaining generators of the $E_3$-term are all incapable of supporting nonzero $d_r$ differentials, for $r>2$, for degree reasons: there are no classes in the correct tridegree for any of these classes to hit by a $d_r$ differential, if $r>2$. \end{proof}

 \begin{theorem} The spectral sequence chart~\ref{ss e3} displays (by reading across the rows) the Hochschild homology $HH_*(A(1),A(1))$.
 In particular, the $\mathbb{F}_2$-vector space dimension of $HH_n(A(1),A(1))$ is: